Composting is a fascinating but complex process that involves chemical reactions, bacteria, fungi and multiple organisms.

-The decaying process involves multiple organisms breaking down that material into a form which:
+The decaying process involves multiple organisms breaking down that material into a form that:

-- Contains nutrients in a form which plants can access (with help from bacteria)
+- Contains nutrients in a form that plants can access (with help from bacteria)

 - Aids aggregation in the soil, which improves the structure of the soil